-This guide covers installing the CUDA Toolkit on Ubuntu using NVIDIA’s official APT repository.
-This method provides access to the latest toolkit versions, updates, and security patches directly from NVIDIA.
-The instructions apply to CUDA 13.x series releases on Ubuntu 24.04 and 22.04 LTS, which are the currently supported Ubuntu releases for CUDA development.
+This guide walks through installing the CUDA Toolkit on Ubuntu using NVIDIA’s official APT repository.
+By the end, you will have a complete CUDA development environment with access to the nvcc compiler, cuBLAS, cuFFT, and cuRAND libraries, plus profiling tools like Nsight Compute.
+The instructions cover Ubuntu 24.04 LTS and 22.04 LTS, which are the currently supported releases for CUDA development.

 Remove Existing CUDA and NVIDIA Installations

-You can skip this section if you have a fresh system without any prior NVIDIA or CUDA installations.
-However, if you already have existing NVIDIA drivers or CUDA packages, remove them first to prevent potential conflicts and installation issues.
+Skip this section if you have a fresh system without prior NVIDIA or CUDA installations.
+However, if you already have existing NVIDIA drivers on Ubuntu or CUDA packages, remove them first to prevent conflicts and installation failures.

 Remove NVIDIA Packages Installed via APT